DavidLDawes/zxing/README.md

 ## Forked
 This is a fork off of the regular zxing open source project.

+### Travis CI
+Added Continuous Integration using travis.ci since it is free for open source

 #### Added to the fork
 Fork specific additions:
 Added list of bad companies, susidiaries of Koch Industries to the best of our abilities.